-I often hear from people about how expensive it is to have a healthy diet on a budget and my feelings on this are mixed.
-There is no doubt that a lot of junk is pretty cheap (frozen chicken nuggets, cookies and stuff like that) but healthy eating is nowhere near as expensive as people think it is.
-It is the same with most things, it is as expensive as you make it.
-Sometimes we have to make sacrifices for the things we want, so if you do find healthy eating is more expensive, try cutting back in other areas so you can eat better.
-Skip the Starbucks or don’t buy magazines.
-Shop own brand instead of premium brand.
+I hear so often from people that they can’t afford to have a healthy diet because it is so expensive.
+Whilst that can be true, it doesn’t have to be.
+There is no doubt that a lot of junk is pretty cheap (frozen chicken nuggets, potato waffles, cookies and stuff like that) but healthy eating doesn’t have to be anywhere near as expensive as people think it is.
+It is the same with most things, it is as expensive as you make it and below we have provided you with a weeks worth of healthy meals and snacks, along with a shopping list of everything you need to buy to make the meals for the week.

-We could have had a healthy diet for the week on less money than I spent, but it would have relied on us eating mostly the same things throughout the week and not overly enjoying the meals.
-Luckily, we are in the position that although we are on a budget, it is not so strict that we have to eat the same dinner 5 times in the week.
+We could have had a healthy diet for the week on less money than I spent, but it would have relied on us eating mostly the same things throughout the week and repetition is what causes us to go off track and order a pizza usually.
+Luckily, we are in the position that although we are on a budget (moving house), it is not so strict that we have to eat the same dinner 5 times in the week.
 We cut back elsewhere (like going out), so we can try new recipes and have a couple of treats.
 If you are on a stricter budget, cut out meat completely and eat more bean based meals and have more pasta dishes – that will bring the cost down.
-As you can see, we had salmon one day, which is a bit of a luxury if you are on a budget, so you could cut that out.

 It is difficult to make this budget shopping list and meal plan as everyone shops at different places, and people are from different parts of the world, so not everything is going to cost the same.
 This isn’t meant to be an exhaustive list, but more a guide to show you what I buy and what I make on the budget I have.